New charges, arrests announced in Kiran Dhesi homicide

 Published Saturday, June 22, 2019 8:49AM PDT

-IHIT also announced another charge against a 21-year-old man they previously said was linked to the case.
+IHIT also announced another charge against a 21-year-old man whom they accuse of killing Dhesi.
 Harjot Singh Deo, 21, now faces a charge of interfering with human remains in addition to the previous charge of second-degree murder.

+“IHIT is able to confirm Gurvinder Deo is the brother of Harjot Deo and Talwinder Khun Khun is extended family,” said Cpl.
+David Lee of IHIT.

 Harjot is accused of killing 19-year-old Kiran Dhesi in August 2017.
 She was a college student at the time, and had at one point been in a relationship with Harjot.